 For years, the American Psychiatric Association has urged doctors not to diagnose major depression in individuals who have recently lost a loved one.
 In the Diagnostic and Statistical Manual of Mental Disorders, sometimes known as the psychiatrist’s bible for diagnosing mental illness, grief is specifically listed as an exception to the diagnosis of clinical depression.
 The organization is now considering dropping that exclusion, raising the question: Is grieving ever “pathological?”

-Just as dying is an inevitable part of the cycle of life, bereavement is a necessary aspect of living.
+Just as death and dying are an inevitable part of the cycle of life, bereavement is a necessary aspect of living.
 There is no timeline for grief.
 In addition, cultural and circumstantial factors contribute to how people express and cope with it.

 Today, advances in medicine allow many people with terminal illnesses to live years after diagnosis, as opposed to the days, weeks, or months of previous decades.
 As described in in our book, Saying Good-bye: A Guide to Coping With a Loved One’s Terminal Illness, we refer to the grieving process in these situations as “the new grief” because there is time for patients and their families to get their affairs in order, resolve family issues, and choose how to live during whatever time may remain.
 This type of grief differs from the sudden shock and chaos that often accompanies a sudden death, which often leaves “loose ends” loved ones must deal with, as well as any unfinished business they had with the deceased.

-During a prolonged battle with termnal illness, as well as after the death of a loved one, a community of family, friends and co-workers often unites to provide ongoing support to those who are grieving.
+During a prolonged battle with a terminal illness, as well as after the death of a loved one, a community of family, friends, and co-workers often unites to provide ongoing support to those who are grieving.
 Supporters (professional, friends, spiritual advisers, family) can help those who are grieving resume functioning and gradually move on with their lives while maintaining the memory of the lost one.

 Recognizing depression in grief